 Working on a 1922 Steinway O right now.
 The action stack is a bit low according to Steinway specifications.

-Taking measurements at that five action brackets, the hammer shank pin centers are 144.7 to 145.0 mm from the action bed.
+Taking measurements at the five action brackets, the hammer shank pin centers are 144.7 to 145.0 mm from the action bed.
 Steinway spec is 146 mm, so they are 1 to 1.3 mm too low.

 The wippen pin centers are from 80.1 to 80.7 mm from the action bed.
 Steinway spec is 82.6, so they are .9 to 2 mm too low.